Vogtle Units 3 and 4 in February. (Photo: Georgia Power)

 The Nuclear Regulatory Commission has authorized Vogtle plant operator Southern Nuclear to load fuel and begin operation at Unit 3—the first reactor to reach this point in the agency’s combined license process.
 (Prior to 1989, reactors were licensed under a two-step process, requiring both a construction permit and an operating license.)

-Vogtle Units 3 and 4, earlier this month.
+Vogtle Units 3 (in foreground) and 4, in November.
 (Photo: Georgia Power)